-The key here is to approach horse racing with a good betting strategy and racing tips.
+The key here is to approach horse racing with a good betting strategy and expert racing tips.

 The good thing about horse racing is that this is one form of gamble which unlike a lottery or similar form of gamble does actually allow people to get informed which in-turn can allow them to increase their chances at winning.